BDC Hamburger Icon

 • Financial advisor

-However, other service providers should also protect themselves against negligence claims, including the following:
+However, other service providers should also protect themselves against negligence claims.
+These include the following professions:

 Professional negligence is covered by professional liability insurance, sometimes known as errors and omissions (E&O) insurance.
 This insurance provides a legal defense and pays the claims up to policy limits for professional negligence.